Content

 What is GDPR?

 The General Data Protection Regulation (GDPR) is the core data protection law of the European Union, designed to regulate how organizations collect, use, store, and share the personal data of individuals in the EU.
-It significantly strengthens individuals’ rights by giving them greater control over their information, including rights such as:
+It significantly strengthens individuals’ rights by giving them greater control over their information.

 The GDPR also places rigorous obligations on businesses, requiring organizations to implement:

-• offers goods or services to individuals in the EEA,
+1. Offer goods or services to individuals in the EEA (or)

 Most digital platforms fall under the application of the GDPR.